IBM-Bluemix-Docs/third-party/cis3-broker.md

 {:tip: .tip}
 {:note: .note}
 {:download: .download}
+{:external: target="_blank" .external}

 # Step 3.
 Developing and hosting your service brokers
 {: #step3-osb}

-By using the metadata that you exported from the resource management console, you can build one or more new service brokers in the programming language of your choice.
+By using the metadata you exported from the resource management console, you can build one or more new service brokers in the programming language of your choice.
 {:shortdesc}

 Service brokers manage the lifecycle of services.
 The {{site.data.keyword.Bluemix_notm}} platform interacts with service brokers to provision and manage service instances and service bindings.
 You can provide valid metadata values to create a successful RESTful API Response when a Request is performed.

-You can build your broker by using a combination of the metadata you exported from the resource management console, the public {{site.data.keyword.Bluemix_notm}} service broker samples, and the Resource Broker API documentation.
+You can build your broker by using a combination of the metadata you exported from the resource management console, our public {{site.data.keyword.Bluemix_notm}} service broker samples, and the Resource Broker API documentation.

 ## Before you begin
 {: #broker-pre-reqs}